sharpest-minds/hiring-tips/README.md

 2. Start filling in the sections.
 [This template](https://docs.google.com/document/d/1nN8ruroM-Msu8zyFz9rQlzoCjzv6GD5YI8PzP9DJTKc/edit) should you a good idea of what content to include.
 (Warning: the content in that example is good, but its format is terrible.
 Don't make your resume look like this.)

-The next steps involve subjecting your resume to multiple rounds of merciless review. 🚨🚨 **Don't skip any of these steps, even if some of them overlap with each other:**
+The next steps involve subjecting your resume to multiple rounds of review. 🚨🚨 **Don't skip any of these steps, even if some of them overlap with each other:**

 3. Navigate to [this link](https://medium.com/@avishalom/resume-mistake-bingo-c08df472976e).
 Go through all 24 mistakes on the list and **eliminate them from your resume.**